AliAmini93/ViViT-Medical-Video-Classification/README.md

 ## Acknowledgements

 A heartfelt thank you to [Aritra Roy Gosthipaty](https://twitter.com/ariG23498) and [Ayush Thakur](https://twitter.com/ayushthakur0) for their invaluable contributions and insights.
-The code provided in this repository was greatly inspired by their efforts and their work has been instrumental in shaping the development of this project.
+The code provided in this repository was inspired by their efforts and their work has been instrumental in shaping the development of this project.